-This quick classic tomato bruschetta recipe is so easy to make, you’ll wonder why you ever bought it in a jar.
-Garden fresh and full of flavour.
+This quick classic tomato bruschetta recipe is so easy to make, you'll wonder why you ever bought it in a jar.
+This Italian appetizer is garden fresh and full of flavour.

 - 2 cups fully ripe tomatoes, seeded and finely chopped

 - 10 basil leaves, chiffonade*